pivotal-jwinters/rfcs/07-auditing/proposal.md

 }
 ```

+### Where do we emit audit events

+The simplest method would be to create a generic middleware that emits audit events as the request comes in.
+At this point we know the `userid` and `action`, and we would simply need to collect the query params/post data and dump that into a generic `metadata` field.

 ### What to do with audit events

 - Do we want to store audit events in our database?
 - Do we want to emit audit events that an operator can consume?
 - Do we want to log audit events in some meaningful way?

 #### Store them